-Choosing a sixth form is one of the most difficult decisions that you can make as it is vital that you choose the place where you can be happy over the next couple of years, whilst preparing for what you would like to do next.
-Whether you are undecided as to what that next step is, have set your mind on an apprenticeship, want to earn money as soon as possible or indeed go to university, we will support you in making the right decision.
-You all have a range of different gifts and talents and our role is to help you recognise these and extend and build upon them.
-Our aim is to provide you with the direction and drive to achieve your goals so that you can confidently walk your pathway to success.
+Choosing a sixth form is one of the most difficult decisions that you can make as it is vital that you choose the place where you can be happy and successful whilst preparing for the next stage of your life and future career.
+At ARA we provide a wide range of A Level and BTEC courses which suit all interests so whether you are; undecided as to what that next step is, have set your mind on an apprenticeship, or have already decided on the course at university you wish to attend, our aim is for you to achieve your potential and support you in making the right decision.

+The demands of sixth form are rigorous and expectations are high.
+Our dedicated team of passionate, well-qualified and highly-skilled subject specialists will provide you with detailed advice and feedback to drive continuous improvement.
+Individually we all have a range of different gifts and talents and our role is to help you recognise yours and alongside qualifications and skills give you the drive and determination to confidently take your next steps towards employment and a successful adult life.